NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

 Note the following _Auto-Tuner_ limitations:

 - It is currently only supported in the _Collection Mode_ (see [the 3 different modes](#step-2-how-to-run-the-profiling-tool)), and
-- It is assumed that all the _worker_ nodes on the cluster are homogenous.
+- It is assumed that all the _executor_ nodes on the cluster are homogenous.

-To run the _Auto-Tuner_, enable the `auto-tuner` flag and pass a valid `--worker-info <FILE_PATH>`.
+To run the _Auto-Tuner_, enable the `auto-tuner` flag and pass a valid `--executor-info <FILE_PATH>`.
-The _Auto-Tuner_ needs to learn the system properties of the _worker_ nodes that run application code in the cluster.
+The _Auto-Tuner_ needs to learn the system properties of the _executor_ nodes that run application code in the cluster.
 The argument `FILE_PATH` can either be local or remote file (i.e., HDFS).
-A template of the worker information is shown below:
+A template of the executor information is shown below:

   ```
   system: